ossf/scorecard-action/README.md

 2. Copy the token value.

-3. Create a new repository secret at https://github.com/<org>/<repo>/settings/secrets/actions/new (replace <org>/<repo> with the names of your organization and repository) with the following settings:
+3. [Create a new repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the following settings:
     - Name: `SCORECARD_TOKEN`
     - Value: the value of the token created in step 1 above.